The Bankrate promise

-A business line of credit provides small business owners with access to short-term funding.
-You can use this credit line to help cover business expenses like paying your employees or purchasing inventory.
+A business line of credit provides small business owners access to short-term funding.
+This credit line can help cover business expenses like paying your employees or purchasing inventory.

-Read on to learn more about business lines of credit and to see if it’s the best business loan option for you.
+Read on to learn more about business lines of credit and see if it’s the best business loan option.

 What is a business line of credit?